nxf5025/amazon-ai-building-better-bots/README.md

 Now we'll configure a test event to ensure our Lambda function works.
 1. At the top of the page, choose "Select a test event".
-1. Configure the Test event and test to confirm the function works as expected
+2. Configure the Test event and test to confirm the function works as expected
+    - Event name: cafeOrderCoffeeTestEvent
     - You can get the event source [here](./test/cafeOrderCoffee_test.json)
     - After saving your test event, you can choose "test" in the console to ensure it works as expected.